alfa-meta/Microsoft-Azure-Notes/Microsoft Certified Azure Fundamentals Study Guide Exam AZ-900/Chapter 2 - Azure Core Services.md

 Billing Account - is a mechanism that you use to pay for Azure services.

-Microsoft Online Services Program -

 Enterprise agreement (EA) - enables you to purchase software and services from Microsoft under a (typically) multiyear agreement.

 Microsoft Customer Agreement (MCA) - consolidates monthly Azure, Azure Marketplace, and Microsoft AppSource invoices.
-	In some regions, an MCA is created automatically when you subscribe to pas-as-you-go or Azure free subscriptions.
+	In some regions, an MCA is created automatically when you subscribe to pay-as-you-go or Azure free subscriptions.
 ### Azure Billing Scope

 Azure billing scope - is a node within a billing account that enables you to manage invoices, payments, accounts, and other Azure billing-related data.